Polls, ‘Proptech’ and Property Hotspots

 The Hayne Royal Commission will also conclude and release recommendations which may also see lending criteria tighten and borrowers jump through more hoops to get a mortgage.

-For leading advice on how your local market will perform in 2019, contact your local LJ Hooker agent today or visit ljhooker.com.au
+For leading advice on how your local market is performing, contact your local LJ Hooker agent today or visit ljhooker.com.au to find an agent or office near you.